jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-nottingham.md

 our research aims, objectives and hypotheses;
 our data collection methods, including the hardware and software used and any calibration carried out;
-a description of our data validation and quality assurance procedures undertaken;
+a description of our data validation and quality assurance procedures undertaken;
-a description of the dataset structure and what each file relationships between files or versions of the dataset.
+0 a description of the dataset structure and what each file relationships between files or versions of the dataset.

 In addition, we shall provide templates of our interview sheets and consent forms."

 Sample text: "On deposit of our data and associated documentation we shall provide catalogue metadata that will facilitate the discovery of our data.
 This shall conform with the DataCite metadata schema."

-# Data preservation
+### Data preservation

 How will you ensure the long-term storage and preservation of data?